FIRST-Tech-Challenge/FtcRobotController/README.md

 Changes include:
  * Initial support for UVC compatible cameras
-    - If UVC camera has a unique serial number, RC will detect and enumerate by serial number.
+    - If UVC myCamera has a unique serial number, RC will detect and enumerate by serial number.
-    - If UVC camera lacks a unique serial number, RC will only support one camera of that type connected.
+    - If UVC myCamera lacks a unique serial number, RC will only support one myCamera of that type connected.
     - Calibration settings for a few cameras are included (see TeamCode/src/main/res/xml/teamwebcamcalibrations.xml for details).
     - User can upload calibration files from Program and Manage web interface.
     - UVC cameras seem to draw a fair amount of electrical current from the USB bus.
          + This does not appear to present any problems for the REV Robotics Control Hub.
 	 + This does seem to create stability problems when using some cameras with an Android phone-based Robot Controller.
 	 + FTC Tech Team is investigating options to mitigate this issue with the phone-based Robot Controllers.
-    - Updated sample Vuforia Navigation and VuMark Op Modes to demonstrate how to use an internal phone-based camera and an external UVC webcam.
+    - Updated sample Vuforia Navigation and VuMark Op Modes to demonstrate how to use an internal phone-based myCamera and an external UVC webcam.

  * Support for improved motor control.
     - REV Robotics Expansion Hub firmware 1.8 and greater will support a feed forward mechanism for closed loop motor control.